-Ms. Levitt is an Oberlin-trained performer who has appeared at Café Sabarsky in The Neue Galerie, The Town Hall-NYC, Carnegie Hall (Weill), and other distinguished venues.
-Levitt initiated her collaboration with Bentley in 2011 when she wrote a letter to the Theatre Hall of Fame inductee requesting counsel on a pending Weill-Brecht show she was planning.
+Ms. Levitt is especially known for her collaboration with Bentley, which she initiated in 2011 by writing a letter to the Theatre Hall of Fame inductee requesting counsel on a pending Weill-Brecht show she was planning.
 Bentley replied days later suggesting that instead of Weill, Levitt explore the works of a lesser known Brecht composer, Hanns Eisler, obtain Bentley’s 1967 The Brecht-Eisler Song Book, and listen to his 1964 recording Songs of Hanns Eisler.
 He agreed to meet after Levitt had completed her initial research.
 Levitt took on the research assignment before meeting with Bentley who ultimately presented her with his unpublished English versions of Hanns Eisler’s lieder.
 Within two weeks, Levitt had recorded a demo of the material for her new mentor, who responded “Bravo, Karyn!
 Now create a whole show!”

-Karyn Levitt’s training in classical voice began in Boston with soprano Janice Giampa and continues in New York City with William Barto Jones.
+Karyn Levitt’s training in classical voice began at Oberlin College (where she earned her degree with honors in English), and continued in Boston with soprano Janice Giampa and in New York City with William Barto Jones.
 Her background also includes producing, acting, improvisation, performance coaching, lecturing, and writing.
 Born and raised in El Paso, Texas, Ms. Levitt has a particular love for her native region’s Mexican cuisine, rugged desert landscape, and sunsets.